STRAN90/milestone-project-4/README.md

 [Balsamiq](https://balsamiq.com/) - was used to create site wireframes.

-[Am I Responsive](http://ami.responsivedesign.is/) - to check if the site is responsive on different screen sizes.
+[Am I Responsive](http://ami.responsivedesign.is/) - An online tool to check how responsive the website is on different devices.
+Screenshot generated by the tool is presented in about section of the README file.

-[W3C Markup Validator](https://validator.w3.org/#validate_by_input) - was used to validate HTML
+[W3C Markup Validator](https://validator.w3.org/#validate_by_input) - was used to validate HTML.

-[W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - was used to validate CSS
+[W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - was used to validate CSS.

+[Google Dev Tools](https://developer.chrome.com/docs/devtools) - To troubleshoot and test features, solve issues with responsiveness and styling.

+[Code Institute Python Linter](https://pep8ci.herokuapp.com/) - Used to test the app.py file for Pep8 compliance.

+[Favicon](https://favicon.io/) - Used for site favicon

 ## Extensions